MadsJensen/sim_data/README.md

 This package is using existing M/EEG data to simulated data by fitting a polynomials to the data.

-Under development and to useble at the moment!
+Under development and not useble at the moment!